OPMDG/opm-doc/general/FAQ.rst

 ----------------------------------------------------------------------------------

 The performance impact is hard to define precisely.
-It will rely demand of the freguency of the stats collection processus.
-You can configure Nagios to get stats every 30s or every 5 min : the impact on performance will be very different.
-So basically the performance impact is more a question of how you configure Nagios and doesn't rely depend on OPM itself.
+It will really depend on the frequency of the stats collection processes.
+You can configure Nagios to get stats every 30s or every 5 min: the impact on performance will be very different.
+So basically the performance impact is more a question of how you configure Nagios and doesn't really depend on OPM itself.